failgood/failgood/README.md

 ## Test coverage

 Failgood works well with the [kover](https://github.com/Kotlin/kotlinx-kover) plugin, and if you want real mutation coverage, there is also a pitest plugin.
+(See failgoods own build for an example pitest config)

 ## Even faster tests - best practices